isomerpages/sndgo-corp/_community/exhibitions-and-learning-kits/overview.md

 permalink: /community/learn/overview
 third_nav_title: Exhibitions And Learning Kits
 ---

-# Smart Nation Showcases
+# Smart Nation Exhibitions and Showcases
 ![Alt text for image on Isomer site](/images/community/Cityscape-06.jpg)

-The Smart Nation showcases seek to:
+The Smart Nation exhibitions and showcases seek to:

 * Demonstrate how Singapore’s Smart Nation initiatives have come together, and become integrated into our daily lives